-On the hill overlooking the Camden town centre is a church building that represents the historic, moral and emotional heart of community.
-It would not be an exaggeration to say that the church represents the soul of the town, which was built below it on the Nepean River floodplain in the mid-19th century.
+On the hill overlooking the Camden town centre is a church building representing the community’s historic, moral and emotional heart, its sense of place.
+It would not be an exaggeration to say that the church represents the town’s soul, built below it on the Nepean River floodplain in the mid-19th century.

-The church is a metaphor for the order and stability that it represented on the wilds of the colonial frontier.
-It was at the centre of the original proposal for the English-style village of Camden in the 1830s along with a court house and a gaol.
+The church is a metaphor for the order and stability it represented in the wilds of the colonial frontier.
+It was at the centre of the original proposal for the English-style village of Camden in the 1830s, along with a courthouse and a gaol.

-For the Macarthurs of Camden Park estate the church was the centre of their moral and spiritual conservatism.
-The church, as part of similar early 19th English estate villages, represented stability and order that the Macarthur required of the new community on their estate.
-More than this the church was a central part of the landscape vistas of the village from Camden Park House.
+For the Macarthurs of Camden Park estate, the church was the centre of their moral and spiritual conservatism.
+As part of similar early 19th English estate villages, the church represented the stability and order Macarthur required of the new community on their estate.
+More than this, the church was a central part of the landscape vistas of the village from Camden Park House.

-The church, according to Alan Atkinson, was representative of James Macarthur religious view of the world where faith emanated from the ‘joint initiative of all classes’.
-Macarthur maintained that ‘collective and mutual dependence’ was an essential part of the ‘Christian spirit’ that would be a ‘symbol off for their reliance on each other’. [i]
+According to Alan Atkinson, the church represented James Macarthur’s religious view of the world where faith emanated from the ‘joint initiative of all classes’.
+Macarthur maintained that ‘collective and mutual dependence’ was an essential part of the ‘Christian spirit’ that would be a ‘symbol of for their reliance on each other’. [i]

-The church cause was promoted by James and William Macarthur and appealed to neighbours and employees for a fund for the construction of the church.
+The church cause was promoted by James and William Macarthur, and they appealed to neighbours and employees for a fund to construct the church.
 By 1835 the Macarthurs subscribed £500 of a total of £644 from estate workers and neighbours.

-The building of the church coincided with Governor Bourke’s Church Act of 1836 which offered a subsidy for the building of churches in the colony of New South Wales.
-The Macarthur applied for a subsidy of £1000 of the total cost of £2500.[ii]
+The church’s building coincided with Governor Bourke’s Church Act of 1836 which offered a subsidy for building churches in the New South Wales colony.
+Macarthur applied for a subsidy of £1000 of the total cost of £2500.[ii]

-The church was constructed by with local bricks and timbers and was consecrated in 1849.
-Hector Abrahams states that St Johns church:
+The church was constructed with local bricks and timbers and was consecrated in 1849.
+Hector Abrahams states that St John’s church:

 In its architectural innovation and picturesque placement in a controlled landscape, it is among the most important parish churches in Australia.[iii]